OpenDocCN/dsai-notes-pt3-zh/docs/showmeai-tool/-双语字幕-资料下载-Python-3全系列基础教程-全程代码演示-讲解-10小时视频42节-保证你能掌握Python-快来一起跟着视频敲代码--快速入门系列----P36-36-迭代器---ShowMeAI---BV1yg411c7Nw.md

 ![](img/f2e780b69e031634fbfadb8557d184c4_0.png)

-Welcome back， everyone。 This is Brian。 In this episode， we're going to talk about iterators。

- They make counting easy， and we've actually worked with these before。

- but we're going to really dive under the hood and see what makes them work。 So， for example。

- if you're really confused about what an iterator is， let's just say。😊，1，2，3，4。
+Welcome back， everyone。 This is Brian。 In this episode， we're going to talk about iterators。 They make counting easy， and we've actually worked with these before。 but we're going to really dive under the hood and see what makes them work。 So， for example。 if you're really confused about what an iterator is， let's just say。😊，1，2，3，4。

- We've got a simple topple here。 and we're going to say 4 x in。Qi。When print。Ex。Run this。voila， 1，2。

-3，4， but how does that actually work， how does Python know how to go through each and every single item and how to treat each item that's what we're really going to dive into in this video。
+ We've got a simple topple here。 and we're going to say 4 x in。Qi。When print。Ex。Run this。voila， 1，2。3，4， but how does that actually work， how does Python know how to go through each and every single item and how to treat each item that's what we're really going to dive into in this video。

-Let's pop open the hood and see what's going on here， so we're talking about Ier basics。Well。

- Lis tuple's dictionary sets， even strings and vastly huge amounts of other objects are iterable。

-We use a function called ider to get the iterable object。 Let's take a look here。

-I'm going to say people equals。 and we're just going to make a simple list here。Brian comm。田明。
+Let's pop open the hood and see what's going on here， so we're talking about Ier basics。Well。 Lis tuple's dictionary sets， even strings and vastly huge amounts of other objects are iterable。We use a function called ider to get the iterable object。 Let's take a look here。I'm going to say people equals。 and we're just going to make a simple list here。Brian comm。田明。

-And our family dog， the old lazy， stinky dog， Rango。And we want to eitherer through that。

-So I'm going to say I equals IT ER。And we're going to。Use that list right there。

- So if we go and print this out。Let's take a quick peek at what I actually is。

-It is a list iterator object at， so this is a separate object from our list。It's not the list。
+And our family dog， the old lazy， stinky dog， Rango。And we want to eitherer through that。So I'm going to say I equals IT ER。And we're going to。Use that list right there。 So if we go and print this out。Let's take a quick peek at what I actually is。It is a list iterator object at， so this is a separate object from our list。It's not the list。

- it's an iterator which tells Python how to maneuver through that list。Okay， great。

- now let's actually go through this。I'm going to say print。 I'm going to call the next function。

- which is going to tell the iterator， hey， move to the next position。Assuming。That。

-This started at the very beginning， the next position is well， Brian， so let's go ahead and run this。
+ it's an iterator which tells Python how to maneuver through that list。Okay， great。 now let's actually go through this。I'm going to say print。 I'm going to call the next function。 which is going to tell the iterator， hey， move to the next position。Assuming。That。This started at the very beginning， the next position is well， Brian， so let's go ahead and run this。

-And sure enough， there's Brian。And now， instead of knowing some sort of index， we can just say next。

- next， next。See， Brian Tammy Ro， and it's just going to keep moving or iterating through that list。

-Now an interesting little bit here is if we try to go beyond the scope of that list。

-Notice how it throws an error， It's a stop iteration。
+And sure enough， there's Brian。And now， instead of knowing some sort of index， we can just say next。 next， next。See， Brian Tammy Ro， and it's just going to keep moving or iterating through that list。Now an interesting little bit here is if we try to go beyond the scope of that list。Notice how it throws an error， It's a stop iteration。

-This is what Python's using under the hood to tell itself it needs to stop moving through this because it simply hit the end。

-So we can continue on， I'm going to comment that out。

- but it's very important you understand what a stop iteration is and why it's there。

- it simply tells Python， hey， we've hit the end， stop processing this。
+This is what Python's using under the hood to tell itself it needs to stop moving through this because it simply hit the end。So we can continue on， I'm going to comment that out。 but it's very important you understand what a stop iteration is and why it's there。 it simply tells Python， hey， we've hit the end， stop processing this。